ElektraInitiative/libelektra/doc/decisions/characters.md

 It is not possible to allow all of following:

-- have any characters in key name parts for applications
+- any characters in key name parts are safe to be used for applications (are a valid key name part)
-- being able to encode information in names
+- being able to encode information in names to be interpreted and modified by plugins

 ## Constraints